calimarkus/JDStatusBarNotification/README.md

 **Manually:**

 1. Drag the `JDStatusBarNotification/JDStatusBarNotification` folder into your project.
-2. Add `#include "KGStatusBar.h"`, where you want to use it
+2. Add `#include "JDStatusBarNotification.h"`, where you want to use it

 ## Usage